-Application for admission may be made via the Web at www.asu.edu/admissions, or by paper.
+Application for admission may be made via the Web at www.asu.edu/apply.

-Application Deadlines and Fees.
+Application Priority Dates and Fees.
 The nonrefundable application fee is \$25 for Arizona residents and \$50 for nonresidents.
 Applications for admission and application fees should arrive according to the appropriate priority date.
-Applications for admission (other than for international admission) are accepted after the date, but ASU cannot guarantee that these applications will be processed.
+However, applications for admission (other than for international admission) are accepted after the date.